kagaimiq/ax225/README.md

 - Intel 8051-compatible "RISC" MCU
   - 48 MHz clock speed
   - Weird mapping of the 8051's DATA into the SRAM (consistent with other chips like AX2226, etc)
-  - No MUL/DIV instructions.
+  - No MUL/DIV instructions. (and therefore, no 'B' register as well)
-  - XDATA and CODE is tied together, if not access the same thing..
+  - XDATA and CODE is tied together..
   - Claims to have 7 interrupt vectors, but in ROM only ONE is used.
 - 12 KiB MaskROM
   - Basically contains the whole logic of the card reader